 - Free for pre-school children

-☛ If you need assistance with making a reservation, you can kindly ask the staff at your accommodation to make a phone call for you.
+☛ If you need assistance making a reservation, you can kindly ask the staff at your accommodation to make a phone call.

-For some more photos of what the mine tunnel looks like, please refer HERE.
+For some more photos of what the mine tunnel looks like, please refer to HERE.

 For more information, please refer to our article on Ikuno Silver Mine.

-From mid-July to late September, on weekends and public holidays, there are also sightseeing buses called Tajimawaru Kōseki no Michi-gō (たじまわる鉱石の道号) departing JR Wadayama Station (和田山駅) at 9:30 am.
-The bus tour will bring you to Ikuno Silver Mine, and the attractions around then Akenobe Mine.
-The mine tunnel tour is included in this bus tour (but not the cost).
+From mid-July to September, on weekends and public holidays, there are also sightseeing buses called Tajimawaru Kōseki no Michi-gō (たじまわる鉱石の道号) departing JR Wadayama Station (和田山駅) at 9:30 am.
+The bus tour will bring you to Ikuno Silver Mine and the attractions around, then to Akenobe Mine.
+This bus tour includes the mine tunnel tour (but not the cost).